 A hundred years later was created the Bhagavad-Gita.
 It is the oldest Yoga scripture.
 This scripture says that there are three aspects that we have to bring together: Bhakti (loving devotion), Jnana (knowledge) and Karma (selfless actions).
 This way there are also 3 types of Yoga that the scripture tries to combine.
 The yoga types are: Bhakti Yoga, Jnana Yoga and Karma Yoga.

-The Post Classical Period in the History of Yoga – This period is different than the others because Yoga practices changed.
+The Post Classical Period in the History of Yoga – This period is different than the others because of some major changes.
 People didn’t try to liberate themselves through Yoga.
 Their purpose was to accept their lives and live at the moment.
 This is the period when Yoga arrived to the West, in the early 19th century.
-It was seen as a philosophy, at first.
+Firstly, seen as a philosophy.
 Than it started to expand and and become a movement of health and vegetarianism.
 Then there were more and more Yoga Teachers all around the world, popularizing Yoga.
 One of these teachers was Maharishi Mahesh, who was using and teaching Transcendental Meditation.
 In the same period, Yoga Guru Swami Sivananda classified Yoga in five big Principles.
 These principles are: Savasana (relaxation), Asanas (exercise), Pranayama (breathing), Proper Diet and Dhyana (positive thinking and meditation).
 This teacher wrote more than 200 about Yoga.

 In these days Yoga is still growing and expanding, winning more attention of people with different cultures and languages.